What The Heck Is Racemic Epinephrine?

 So that is where I believe the myth of “making racemic epi” in the field came from.
 Current research tells us that administering 1:1000 epinephrine can be done safely without dilution via small volume nebulizer.
-Additionally, it appears to be just as effective as racemic epinephrine for the treatment of croup.
-Check out my article on Field Diagnosis and Treatment of Croup for more on this topic.
+Additionally, it appears to be just as, and possibly more effective than, racemic epinephrine for the treatment of croup.
+(It is now known that the R-Isomer of epinephrine is not actually active, meaning racemic epi is only more potent due to it’s concentration) Check out my article on Field Diagnosis and Treatment of Croup for more on this topic.

 Thanks for reading!
 After many requests, I have began working on creating a podcast to accompany the site!
 It has been quite time consuming to say the least, and I have developed a whole new level of respect for all of those who are producing podcasts in the FOAMed world.
 I really don’t want to indicate a potential release date at this time, but if you subscribe to the site.
 You can stay abreast of the progress I am making toward episode 1.
 Be sure to tell your friends and colleages about the site, and don’t forget to follow me on Twitter, and Facebook!
 Have a great Monday, and until next time, stay focused and treat agressively.

 Murray RZCMASCJ.
 Croup: An Overview.
 Croup: An Overview – American Family Physician.
 2011 May 1 [accessed 2017 Apr 17]. http://www.aafp.org/afp/2011/0501/p1067.html